Reader's Dictionary

 Catholic Terms and Definitions

-This dictionary gathers Catholic, theological, sacramental, and difficult terms used throughout the site.
+This dictionary gathers Catholic, theological, sacramental, crisis, and difficult terms used throughout the site.
 Highlighted words in chapters link directly back here so readers can learn as they go.

-Defined terms44
+Defined terms100

 PurposeTeach the reader as he reads